gellen89/mam-update/README.md

 All of this data is stored in `$MAMUPDATE_DIR/.mamdynupdate`

 - `MAM.cookie`
   - This file will exist after the first run and stores HTTP Cookies from the HTTP Client cookie jar.
-This will be used used to popular the cookie jar on subsequent runs
+This will be used used to populate the cookie jar on subsequent runs
 - `MAM.ip`
   - This file stores the IP address found during the most recent run.
-It is used on subsequent runs to determine if the UIP address has changed.
+It is used on subsequent runs to determine if the IP address has changed.
 - `last_run_time`
   - This file stores a timestamp that conforms to `RFC3339` of the last time the script ran.
 Ensures the script does not run more than once an hour.